-However, the most damaging point that Ganzel makes is that it would have been impossible for Mrs. Fairbanks to do the amount of refining credited her simply because she and Twain were only the most casual acquaintances until the trip was nearly over.27
+Fairbanks to do the amount of refining credited her simply because she and Twain were only the most casual acquaintances until the trip was nearly over.

-The belief in their early friendship seemingly originates, as many stories seem to, with Paine, who claims that from the start of the voyage, Twain gave readings of his travel letters to the passengers, who responded by giving helpful suggestions, which he duly accepted.28 One can easily see where Wector received the idea of Twain eagerly accepting criticism "from a sympathetic elder friend" Ganzel takes issue with all points of this study, and states:
+The belief in their early friendship seemingly originates, as many stories seem to, with Paine, who claims that from the start of the voyage, Twain gave readings of his travel letters to the passengers, who responded by giving helpful suggestions, which he duly accepted.
+One can easily see where Wecter received the idea of Twain eagerly accepting criticism "from a sympathetic elder friend . . . " Ganzel takes issue with all points of this study, and states:

 A nice picture - one would like to believe it - but for the first two weeks of the voyage Clemens wrote no letters.
-Even if he had, it would have been a sudden departure for him to be so unsure of himself that he would seek critical advice from near-strangers. . . .
-2^{29}
+Even if he had, it would have been a sudden departure for him to be so unsure of himself that he would seek critical advice from nearstrangers. . .54

-This point is well taken, especially when one recalls that Twain was the only person of fame abroad, the other personages having cancelled.
+This point is well taken, especially when one recalls that Twain was the only person of fame aboard, the other personages having cancelled.
 Paine's story will not work in total.
-If Twain wrote travel letters, as Ganzel says he did not, at the start, and if he read them, would a group of strangers really have been bold enough to offer criticism to an already fairly well-known author, a "Wild" man, the only celebrity aboard?
-If Twain were really as uncivilized as many critics ask us to believe, wouldn't the passengers be afraid he would run amuck if crossed?
-Perhaps more realistically, one might think that polite people normally do not venture to antagonize an author by criticizing his works
+If Twain wrote travel letters, as Ganzel says he did not, at the start, and if he read them, would a group of strangers really have had the nerve to offer criticism to an already fairly well-known author, a "Wild" man, the only celebrity aboard?
+If Twain were really as uncivilized as many critics ask us to believe, wouldn't the passengers be afraid he would run amuck if Perhaps more realistically, one might think crossed? that normally, polite people do not venture to antagonize an author by criticizing his works until they know that author fairly well.
+Paine's picture seems implausable.
+If, on the other hand, Twain did not write any letters during the first two weeks of the trip (in a previously cited letter to his mother the day before he left, he mentions being "all written out"), then he obviously did not read them, and Paine once more obscures the facts.